What is differential geometry: curves and surfaces: More convexity

 Try to show that $\Sigma$ is a smooth plane; that is, the embedding $f$ can be made smooth and regular. \end{thm}

 \begin{thm}{Exercise} Show that any open smooth surface $\Sigma$ with positive Gauss curvature lies inside an infinite circular cone.
-In other words, there is an $(x,y,z)$-coordinate system in which $\Sigma$ lies in the region $z \z\ge m \cdot\sqrt{x^2 + y^2}$ for some $m > 0$. \end{thm}
+In other words, there is an $(x,y,z)$-coordinate system in which $\Sigma$ lies in the region $z \z\ge m \cdot\sqrt{x^2 + y^2}$ for a positive constant $m$. \end{thm}